aij3113/Algorithm_Sessional/README.md

 There are Problem discreptions, .cpp files, sample data set, PDF of the lab reports in the Folders.

-The folders may contain a .zip file containing PDF, CPP file, Input, Grapg etc.
+The folders may contain a .zip file containing PDF, CPP file, Input, Graph etc.